LukeJayden/Traffic-Light_Hydra-Circuit/README.md

 Install Sigma16:
 Unzip the zip file it and launch by going into the directory and clicking Sigma16.exe (the file type is Application).
-It's convenient to right click it, create a shortcut, then cut the shortcut and paste it someplace convenient
+It's convenient to right click it, create a shortcut, then cut the shortcut and paste it someplace convenient.